sysmake/Zybo-Linux/README.md

   * u-boot : u-Boot from Xilinx.
  	     Please take a look at [GitHub](https://github.com/Xilinx/u-boot-xlnx) for more informations.
   * Vivado : Vivado project for hardware configuration.
+  * Yocto : Basic directory for a new yocto build
   * Build.sh : Use this script to setup your system or to create a new linux project.

 ## History